ridhed/Weather-Dataset-Analysis/README.md

 6. Deployment
  * In this stage, ship your data mining.
  * Discoveries (model/reports) to every business operation.
- * A thorough deployment plan, for shipping, maintenance, and monitoring of data mining discoveries is created. – Knowledge Management.
+ * A thorough deployment plan, for shipping, maintenance, and monitoring of data mining discoveries is created.

 [(Back to top)](#table-of-contents)

-# Weather Dataset Analysis
+# How I Did The Weather Dataset Analysis

 Functions Used For Analysis